- Last updated on .

 There are plenty of places to visit in Languedoc-Roussillon region of France.
 This popular French holiday destination has long sunny days, Mediterranean beaches and plenty of tourist attractions.
 The Languedoc region is also home to thousands of miles of walks and bike rides; National Parks and wildlife reserves (such as the Camargue and the Cevennes); thermal springs and spas; grottoes and caves; and plenty of ancient historical sites covering the whole of the Languedoc's long history.
-Here we summarize some of the best places to visit in Languedoc Roussillon.
+Here we summarize some of the best places to visit in Languedoc Roussillon during 2023.

 The Languedoc region